What to Expect

 20’s & 30’s

 Our young adults have regular opportunities for fellowship and to explore spirituality.
 A great way to stay connected is to join our Luther Place Young Adult Facebook Group.
-Please email Vanesa Hernandez for more information.
+Please email Collin Bradley for more information.

 Please visit our Engage page for a full listing of opportunities at Luther Place.

 Pastor Karen Brau, ordained in 1990, came to Luther Place Memorial Church in December 2008 after serving as a Pastor in Baltimore City for 18 years.
 Her ministry began at Bethany Lutheran Church, and then the focus became working with lay leaders, the Synod and the ELCA to consolidate Bethany with 2 other small congregations (Trinity and Martin Luther) in East Baltimore.
 The new multicultural congregation is named Amazing Grace Lutheran Church (www.amazinggracelutheran.org).

 In the block surrounding Amazing Game Church, Pastor Karen was part of a community effort to create the Amazing Port Street Project, which includes community gardens, murals and a community built labyrinth.
 Pastor Karen was also involved with the early work of the Charm City Land Trust.

 Pastor Karen graduated with a Masters of Divinity from Louisville Presbyterian Theological Seminary in 1988 and did her Lutheran coursework at the Lutheran Theological Seminary at Gettysburg, now United Lutheran Seminary.
 She grew up in various parts of New York State and is a 1981 graduate of Hamilton College in Clinton, NY, majoring in economics.
 Pastor Karen worked in New York City at a major commercial bank for almost 5 years before responding to God’s call to consider a path towards ordination.